dren39/react-eventslist-app/README.md

 ## Functionality

 The application displays a list of events for a specific artist on page load.
 Users can click on individual event cards to see more details about the event.
-Users can also use a filter to filter events based on city locations.
+Users can also use a filter to filter events based on city locations

 ## Installation